mendax1234/6940Swerve-docs/docs/source/docs/software-info-old/other-miscs/index.rst

 Handling Gyro Fault Conditions
 ---------------------------------

 We have two gyros on our robot.
-In the event that one can’t be used, we are still able to navigate.
-It’s a backup.
+In the event that one can't be used, we are still able to navigate.
+It's a backup.
 We average both yaw readings together.
 If either one of the gyros goes down, the system will use the reading from the other gyro.
 If both gyros go down, the system will switch to robot centric mode until at least one gyro is regained.